syedasifhassan/question_text_to_img/README.md

 # question_text_to_img

+# Context
+The Covid-19 pandemic forced college course instruction online.
+There were concerns that students would be able to cheat on exams by web searching the questions.
+Other professors were manually taking screenshots of test questions and building exams using the images.
+I automated this process.

 # What it does
 Reads an xml assessment in zip file format, renders question/answer text html into images (including embedded figures), and creates a new xml assessment zip file with images replacing the text.
 The intention is to prevent cutting-and-pasting text into a search engine during a timed assessment.